 “Only for the fiery, excitable, and potentially western players and schemers out there”

-Hanabi is a phenomenal game for families to play, and one of the best cooperative games designed.
-Easy to learn, players are dealt 4 or 5 cards each, depending on the number of players and players cannot see their own cards.
+Hanabi is a phenomenal game for families to play, and one of the best cooperative games in terms of design.
+Easy to learn, players are dealt 4 or 5 cards each, depending on the number of players.
+The players cannot see their own cards which is quite unique.
 Cards are held face out, so every player can see everyone else’s cards except their own.
 Cards may be red, green, blue, yellow, or white and are numbered 1-5.
 The point of the game is to place all of the cards in number order based on their color, by giving your teammate hints about their cards.
-This may seem simple enough but there are many ins and outs and nuances in these layers of communication and teamwork.
+For a longer version on how to play Hanabi, read my full review here.
+The game seem simple enough but there are many ins and outs and nuances in these layers of communication and teamwork.
 Check the price – Hanabi.

 Time to Learn: 20 minutes Level: Intermediate